kyma-project/kyma/components/assetstore-controller-manager/README.md

 ## Overview

-Asset Store is a generic, Kubernetes-native solution for storing documentation, images, API specifications, and client-side applications.
-It consists of two controllers: Asset Controller and Bucket Controller.
+Asset Store is a Kubernetes-native solution for storing assets, such as documentation, images, API specifications, and client-side applications.
+It consists of the Asset Controller and the Bucket Controller.

 ## Prerequisites